cyclemap/openmaptiles-cycle/README.md

-## cyclemap.us changes to OpenMapTiles
+## cyclemaps.org changes to OpenMapTiles

 Please see [OpenMapTiles](https://github.com/openmaptiles/openmaptiles/) for more information on how to use this software or read below.